kylelawrencedev/CO2-Calculator-MS2/README.md

 *Mobile :*

-Middle : Logo for each initiative will be shown with a snippet of text shown as a preview.
+* Middle : Logo for each initiative will be shown with a snippet of text shown as a preview.
 Users will click on an image and it will open. an accordion of all the text explaining the initiative.
 Link will be shown at the end of the text to the website.

 **Footer**
 * Right Side : All social media links

 ---
+### Design Changes
+* Users can now change between two calculators.
+One calculator for when they know their origin and destination and another for when they want to see their CO2 emissions for certain distances.
+* Users can select Distance type and Fuel type only for one of the calculators.
+* Offset iniatives displayed on a carousel, with content being hidden on smaller devices.
+* Social Media icons moved to middle of screen.
+* Header becomes transparent when the user scrolls down

 ## **Future Features**
 1. Show all Shell petrol stations along the visitor’s route as they are the only petrol company in the UK that offsets customers fuel purchases.
 If another company offers this option, they would be added to the routes.